abe33/sg/README.md

 This library relies on [Custom Elements](https://www.caniuse.com/#feat=custom-elementsv1) and [Shadow DOM](https://www.caniuse.com/#feat=shadowdomv1).
 You can provide polyfills if you need to extend the support to other browsers.

+### Usage

+Just include the script at the bottom of the HTML page.
+Being placed at the bottom allows all custom elements to be initialized with their content already parsed by the browser.
+When placed in the head, the custom elements placed in the body will be initialized immediately during parsing and their content won't be available in the constructor.

 ### Items

 Items are our smallest building block.
 In its most simple form it will look like this: